maropu/lljvm-translator/README.md

 [![Build Status](https://travis-ci.org/maropu/lljvm-translator.svg?branch=master)](https://travis-ci.org/maropu/lljvm-translator)

 This is an experimental translator to build JVM bytecode from LLVM bitcode.
-Since some existing tools can generate LLVM bitcode from functions written in other languages, e.g.,  [Numba](https://numba.pydata.org/) for python functions and [clang](https://clang.llvm.org/) for C/C++ functions, this library targets at easily injecting the bitcode into JVMs.
+Since some existing tools can generate LLVM bitcode from functions written in other languages (e.g.,  [Numba](https://numba.pydata.org/) for python functions, [clang](https://clang.llvm.org/) for C/C++ functions, and [DragonEgg](https://dragonegg.llvm.org/) for Fortran/Go functions), this library targets at easily injecting the bitcode into JVMs.

 ## Python functions to JVM class methods